- National Context

 - Ensure that all eligible people have access to emergency accommodation.

-- Review current position a provide temporary accommodation managed by BDC as part of the Housing Needs Service.
+- Review current position and provide temporary accommodation managed by BDC as part of the Housing Needs Service.

 - Fully investigate the option of providing ‘move-on’ accommodation for families with complex needs who require support.